Charles Brehm: Description of shots which wounded and killed JFK

 On the third anniversary of the assassination, Brehm stated that he was "more than satisfied" with the Warren Commission's findings.
 Although he was not called to provide testimony to the commission, Brehm stated: "I see no reason why I should be called.
 I did not see the man who shot him.
 I did not see the shots fired.
 I don't feel that anything I would have said would have had any bearing on their outcome."
-He described books recent published by Warren Commission critics as "nothing but cheap sensationalism".
+He described books then-recently published by Warren Commission critics as "nothing but cheap sensationalism".

 Contributions to assassination documentaries

 In the 1966 video documentary Rush to Judgment while speaking of the blood cloud and the bits of brain and bone matter that Brehm saw flying in the air when the President's head exploded, Brehm stated he was specifically attracted to watch a piece fly towards himself, "over in the area of the curb where I was standing." ...
 "It seemed to have come left, and back." ...
 "Sir, whatever it was that I saw did fall, both, in that direction, and, over into the curb there."

 Charles Brehm was located behind, and to the President's left when the President's head first exploded.

 On November 22, 1963, only minutes after the assassination, and while he was still standing within Dealey Plaza, Brehm was quoted by a newspaper reporter as saying, "He was waving, then the first shot hit him and that awful look crossed his face," and that Brehm "seemed to think the shots came from in front of, or, beside the President."

 In his November 24, 1963, FBI statement, and, during the 1987 Showtime cable-TV mock trial, The Trial of Lee Harvey Oswald, Brehm testified that the shots came from either the Texas School Book Depository or the Dal-Tex building.

 In a 1967 interview with Playboy Magazine, Mark Lane said "[Brehm] told me in a filmed interview that a portion of the President's skull was driven back and sharply to the left, over the rear of the President's car.
 Unless the laws of physics were temporarily suspended, this offers impressive corroboration for those who say the shot came from the right front of the car—in substantially the opposite direction from the Depository."